 (42 semester hours)

-Concentration Electives/Program Electives — 18 credit hours
+Concentration Electives/Program Electives — 15 to 18 credit hours

 Total Credits: 42

 Course descriptions are available in the 2020 - 2021 Academic Catalog.

 The M.P.H. program offers two concentration areas of study: Health Promotion and Education and Population Health.